United States Virgin Islands: Religion

 Owing to both their Danish past and American present, Protestantism on the islands has long been widespread.
 It was first introduced when Lutheranism was brought to the islands in the Danish colonization.
-The Danish crown also allowed other religious traditions on the islands including Anglicanism, Roman Catholicism, the Moravian Church and other Protestant groups.
+The Danish crown also allowed other religious traditions on the islands including Anglicanism, Catholicism, the Moravian Church and other Protestant groups.
 Historically, St. Thomas and St. Croix are known for missionary efforts undertaken by the Moravian missionaries.
 They were allowed on the islands by the Danish royal court, but came under scrutiny when they denounced slavery.
 A number of neo-Protestant traditions including Pentecostalism, various evangelical Protestants and the Seventh-day Adventists arrived later with the switch of allegiance from Denmark to the United States.

-There is also a strong Roman Catholic presence.
+There is also a strong Catholic presence.
 Rastafari is also prevalent.
 St. Thomas is home to one of the oldest Jewish communities in the Western Hemisphere, as Sephardi Jews began to settle the island in the 18th century as traders and merchants.
 The St. Thomas Synagogue in Charlotte Amalie is the second-oldest synagogue on American soil, and oldest in terms of continuous usage.
-Hinduism and Islam is practiced by the Indo-Caribbean and Indian (mostly Sindhi Indian) population.
-There is a Hindu temple in La Grande Princesse, St. Croix and one in Frenchman's Bay, St. Thomas.
+Hinduism and Islam are practiced by the Indo-Caribbean and Indian (mostly Sindhi Indian) population.
+There is one Hindu temple in La Grande Princesse, St. Croix, and another in Frenchman's Bay, St. Thomas.
+There is also a Buddhist temple located on the island of St. Thomas.

 Health

-In 2010, the national average life expectancy was 79.61 years.
+In 2010, the territory's average life expectancy was 79.61 years.
 It was 76.57 years for men and 82.83 for women.

 Education

 The United States Virgin Islands Department of Education serves as the territory's education agency, and has two school districts: St. Thomas-St. John School District and St. Croix School District.

-The University of the Virgin Islands provides higher education leading to associate's, bachelor's, and master's degrees, with campuses on St. Thomas and St. Croix.
+The University of the Virgin Islands provides higher education leading to associate's, bachelor's, master's and PhD degrees, with campuses on St. Thomas and St. Croix.